-Tekken 7 is the ninth game in the Tekken fighting video game series, which is not only popular in the Philippines but is one of the most popular fighting game series in the world, receiving critical acclaim from numerous installments, including Tekken 7.
+Tekken 7 is the ninth game in the Tekken fighting video game series, which is not only popular in the Philippines but is one of the most popular fighting game series in the world, receiving critical acclaim for numerous installments, including Tekken 7.
 The Tekken series is the best-selling fighting video game series of all-time, selling a whopping 47 million copies since 1994.

 Unlike the other two titles to be featured at The Nationals, Tekken 7, like many fighting games, is not a team-oriented eSport and is strictly a battle between two players via 1v1 combat.

-Depending on the round of a tournament or league (i.e. group stage, semifinal, final, etc.) both players select a fighter and then play rounds in a best-of series, which is typically best-of-3, 5 or 7 rounds.
-Each round lasts a maximum of 60 seconds and each fighter has a health bar.
+Depending on the round of a tournament or league (i.e. group stage, semifinal, final, etc.), both players select a fighter and then play rounds in a best-of series, which is typically best-of-3, -5, or -7 rounds.
+Each round lasts a maximum of 60 seconds, and each fighter has a health bar.
 There are two ways to win a round in Tekken 7: